 b.
 Controller.
 “Controller” means a person or organization which, alone or jointly with others, determines the purposes and means of the processing of personal data.

 c.
 Data Subject.
-“Data Subject” is a natural person resident in the EEA who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his or her physical, physiological, mental, economic, cultural or social identity.
+“Data Subject” is a natural person resident in the EEA or Switzerland who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his or her physical, physiological, mental, economic, cultural or social identity.
 For purposes of this Policy, Data Subject shall be restricted to any current and former Cylance employees, including but not limited to, temporary and permanent employees, retirees, and other former employees as well as dependents of such employees.

 d.
 Personal Data. (“Personally Identifiable Data”).
 “Personal Data” means any information or set of information in any form that relates to a Data Subject.